Architecture

 The architecture of Fatbuildr is based on client/server model.

-server manages all entities involved in artifacts build
+The fatbuildrd server manages all entities involved in artifacts build

 and publication: keyring, images, build environments, registries and tasks to